Psychology of eating meat: Morality

 In the course of human evolution, the pressures associated with obtaining meat required early hominids to cooperate in hunting, and in distributing the spoils afterwards.
 In a 2003 paper, psychologist Matteo Marneli proposed that these pressures created the basic principles of human moral judgements: put simply, he argued, "meat made us moral."

-Several studies have found that both omnivores and vegetarians tend to consider vegetarians slightly more moral and virtuous than omnivores.
+Several studies have found that both meat-eaters and vegetarians tend to consider vegetarians slightly more moral and virtuous than omnivores.
 Ethical principles are often cited among reasons to stop eating meat.
 Some evidence suggests meat-eaters may consider vegetarianism an implicit moral reproach, and respond defensively to vegetarian ideas.
 This is because people tend to regard themselves as morally good and dislike those who they regard as threatening their moral sense of self.
-This is due to the fact that morality is universal and its rules apply to everyone, so individuals taking action motivated by moral values are seen as implicitly indicting those who do differently (this applies even if the different moral motivations may themselves be questionable).
+Individuals taking action motivated by moral values are seen as implicitly indicting those who do differently due to do-gooder derogation.
 Because vegetarians often avoid eating meat because of their moral values, meat-eaters believe them to be implicitly casting judgement upon meat eaters' own behaviour.
-Meat-eaters thus respond to what they see as an implicit attack on their moral standing (while vegetarians do look down on meat-eaters somewhat, meat-eaters tend to have an exaggerated belief about the extent of this).
+Meat-eaters thus respond to what they see as an implicit attack on their moral standing.
+Meat-eaters tend to have an exaggerated belief about the extent to which vegetarians consider them morally inferior.

 A 2015 study found that Belgian omnivores, semi-vegetarians (flexitarians), and vegetarians have fundamentally different moral outlooks on animal welfare concerns; however, the three groups were found to donate equally to human-focused charities.
 Other research has shown how moral disengagement operates in the deactivation of moral self-regulatory processes when considering the impact of meat consumption.
 In particular, a 2016 study offered an interpretation of moral disengagement as a motivated reasoning process which is triggered by loss aversion and dissonance avoidance.

 Moral perspectives can have a strong influence on meat consumption, but are not uniform across cultures.
 In the West, choices about meat eating are known to be associated with moral concerns about animal welfare.
 In contrast, the psychology of diet in non-Western cultures has been poorly studied, even though important variations exist from region to region; for example, approximately one third of Indians are vegetarian.
 Research has indicated that, relative to Western vegetarians, Indian vegetarians are more likely to endorse the moral values of purity, legitimate authority, and respect for in-group and tradition.